-I’d Love to Speak to Your Group!
+I’d Love to Speak to Your Group—in Person or Virtually!

 Lawyer to Poet

-Twenty-five years ago I was the Director of Labor Relations at Universal Studios Hollywood, negotiating union contracts and firing people.
+Almost 30 years ago I was the Director of Labor Relations at Universal Studios Hollywood, negotiating union contracts and firing people.
 The worst part was it was starting not to bother me.
 One night I announced: “I think I’m becoming a mean person”—and my husband agreed!
 I wanted to do something that would make me feel good.
 And I couldn’t think of anything more important than working with kids.

 But I had been a substitute teacher when I was working my way through Yale Law School—and being a teacher is the hardest job I’ve had.
 I knew I wouldn’t survive as a teacher.
 Searching in a bookstore for gifts for my two-year-old cousin, I looked down at my armful of books and the idea hit me: “Someone wrote these books.
 Why not ME?”